JX-Master/LunaSDK-Docs/docs/api/group___runtime_algorithm_1ga4902d63e5b5d907172734ff3ec4a2adf.md

 ## Parameters
 * *in* **first1**

-    The iterator pointing to the first element of the first range.
+    The iterator to the first element of the first range.

 * *in* **last1**

-    The iterator pointing to the one-past-last element of the first range.
+    The iterator to the one-past-last element of the first range.

 * *in* **first2**

-    The iterator pointing to the first element of the second range.
+    The iterator to the first element of the second range.

 * *in* **last2**

-    The iterator pointing to the one-past-last element of the second range.
+    The iterator to the one-past-last element of the second range.

 * *in* **d_first**

-    The iterator pointing to the first element of the destination range.
+    The iterator to the first element of the destination range.

 ## Return value
-Returns one iterator pointing to the one-past-last element of the destination range.
+Returns one iterator to the one-past-last element of the destination range.

 ## Remark
 If [`first1`, `last1`) contains `m` elements that are equivalent to each otherand [`first2`, `last2`) contains `n` elements that are equivalent to them, then `abs(m - n)` of those elements will be copied to the output range, preserving order:* if `m > n`, the final `m - n` of these elements from [`first1`, `last1`).